-This paper only concerns significant problems associated with the COLREGs rules.
-When reviewing the outcome of the EU funded Project ACTs, it is clear that there are real concerns as respondents with no seafaring experience did better than expected.
+It is clear that there are real concerns as respondents with no seafaring experience did better than expected.
 It is pertinent to note that results of survey were based on a sample of some 1500 people but even so the outcome is not encouraging.
-The new survey may have to be initiated to verify the outcome of the ACTs survey which could shed more light on the level of understanding and application of COLREGs.
-The introductory part of the paper has identified serious issues with COLREGs and the results of the ACTs survey have not been reassuring.

-CPA and use of VHF have also been a case for concern.
+A new survey may have to be initiated to verify the outcome of the ACTs survey which could shed more light on the level of understanding and application of COLREGs.
+The introductory part of the paper has identified serious issues with COLREGs.
+Use of VHF has also been a case for concern.
 If COLREGs are understood better and interpreted correctly the probable effect will be the more confident navigational duties that officers can perform.
 It reduces the use and dependency on VHF.

 The MET programmes are the parts of the broken segment if the COLREGs today are not as effective as it should be.
-The MET institutions should revise their programme and make sure that the seafarers know the COLREGs as required.
-There is no room for being correct 80% or getting a mark of say 75% and pass the subject.
-The cadets and more experienced seafarers should be correct 100% and no less.
+There is no room for seafarers in charge of vessel to be 80% correct, what should be required are 100% confidence and no less.
 A set of standards for officers and higher ranks across Europe may be helpful to justify the understanding of seafarers so that COLREGs can operate in an environment of mutual comprehension, understanding and coordination.
-The Project ACTs online course with over 290 scenarios many of which were developed in ship simulators and videoed would help all seafarers to interpret COLREGs and apply them correctly when there is possibility of a collision.

-The COLREGs may need to be updated to meet the improved technology demands.
+The Project ACTs Plus online course with over 300 scenarios many of which were developed in ship simulators and videoed would help all seafarers to interpret COLREGs and apply them correctly when there is possibility of a collision.
+The COLREGs need to be updated to meet the improved technology demands.
 The more automated systems may well be included where needed.

-The national authorities may take the COLREGs more serious and issue similar guidance (MCA, 2002) to their seafarer network to spread the word COLREGs and discourage the use of VHF at sea.

-This paper was primarily based on treating all rules equally but as shown by the Pareto Analysis some of the Rules particularly for instance Rule 19 is more challenging and hence further work as demonstrated by Case 4 above is recommended.
+The national authorities may take the COLREGs more seriously and issue similar guidance (MCA, 2002) to their seafarer network to spread the word of COLREGs and discourage the use of VHF at sea.
+This paper was primarily written to warn against treating all rules equally.
+This is because as shown by the Pareto Analysis some of the Rules, particularly for instance Rule 19, are more challenging and hence further work as demonstrated by Case 4 above is recommended.
 Also it is of paramount importance to consider scenarios where more than one rule applies.
-The latter cases are more complex and require a new project.
-It is hoped that the EU will support funding of a new ACTs project which will explain more complex rules and scenarios where multi-rules apply.

-ACKOWLEDGEMENT

-The Author would like to thank Centre for Factories of the Future (C4FF) for providing opportunity to undertake this research.
+ACKOWLEDGEMENT: The authors would like to thank Guy Hall-King (Southampton Solent University), Tomaz Gregoric (Spinaker) for their contributions as key partners in the ACTS Plus Project, as well as Maria Veligrantaki (C4FF) for reviewing the paper and Lakhvir Singh (C4FF) for formatting it.